karlpokus/ssh-certs/README.md

 $ ssh vagrant@127.0.0.1 -p 2222 -i ~/.ssh/test/id_rsa -i ~/.ssh/test/id_rsa-cert.pub -o StrictHostKeyChecking=no
 ````

-You can monitor and debug the sshd service with `sudo journalctl -u ssh -f`
+You can monitor and debug the sshd service with `sudo journalctl -u ssh -f` or even better `tail -f /var/log/auth.log`

 # cert expiration
 The cert expiration setting is handled by the fields `ttl` and `max_ttl` in the vault role specification.
 One would think allowed values would correspond to the ones under the -V flag for [ssh-keygen](https://man.openbsd.org/ssh-keygen.1#V) but that is not true.
 Vault deems these values invalid: always, forever, 0 (translates to 1 month), 19700101:20501212.
 The error message `error converting input forever for field "ttl": strconv.ParseInt: parsing "forever": invalid syntax` suggests only ints allowed but I suspect the parser is time.ParseDuration in go.